 Best small cities for shopping in the UK

 Much of the city centre is pedestrianised, so it’s easy to dart from shop to shop – that’s if you visit on a less popular day.
-It scored just two out of five stars for lack of crowds.
-Despite it being busy, Which? readers still loved it – demonstrated by its five-star shopping rating.
+Bath did score just two out of five stars for lack of crowds.
+But, despite it being busy, Which? readers still appreciate its retail therapy credentials – demonstrated by its five-star shopping rating.

-If you visit, head to the Guildhall Market – it’s the oldest shopping venue in Bath.
-Traders inside offer everything from artisan cheese to fine jewellery and traditional sweets.
+If you do visit, make sure to head to the Guildhall Market – it’s the oldest shopping venue in Bath.
+Traders inside offer everything from locally crafted cheese to fine jewellery and traditional sweets – ideal for those extras for under the Christmas tree.

 *Last carried out in December 2019.